-4. Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+4.4.
+Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-- Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+2 Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.

+- 1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - 0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.

-Score explanation: AMS Eco is the student-led group that promotes the intersection of health and environment.
-It is funded by the school, and while there are no formal faculty advisors for this group, there are multiple AMS faculty who are aware of and support this group.
-AMS Eco organized the Providence tree-planting event with the Providence Neighborhood Planting Program and handed out composting bins to students.
-The Planetary Health Curricular Integration Committee is a student-led group with faculty advisors working to integrate planetary health into all blocks within the pre-clinical phase of the curriculum.
-The Office of Medical Education has been supportive of this committee and the faculty course leaders have been receptive to adding case studies and slides regarding planetary health.
+Score explanation: For several years, AMS has been home to AMS Eco, a student-run group that promotes the intersection of health and environment.
+It is funded by AMS, and while there is no formal faculty advisor, AMS faculty regularly support this group's efforts.
+In the past year, this group partnered with the Providence Neighborhood Planting Program and handed out composting bins to students.
+The Planetary Health Curricular Integration Committee sought to integrate planetary health into the preclinical curriculum.

-5. Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+4.5.
+Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-- Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee. - 0 No, there is no such student representative.
+1 Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee.

+0 No, there is no such student representative.

-Score explanation: There is no student specifically representing sustainability on any medical school or institutional decision-making council.
-Though the Planetary Health Curricular Integration Committee is composed of students and supportive faculty, this committee does not have any official decision-making powers.
+Score explanation: Within the past year, no student has been designated to specifically represent sustainability on any decision-making council within the medical school or institution more broadly.
+While the Planetary Health Curricular Integration Committee had students and supportive faculty, it lacked any official decision-making authority.

-6. In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
+4.6.
+In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
 (1 point each)

-- Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects. - Panels, speaker series, or similar events related to planetary health that have students as an intended audience. - Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts. - Cultural arts events, installations or performances related to planetary health that have students as an intended audience. - Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts. - Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students)
+- Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
+Panels, speaker series, or similar events related to planetary health that have students as an intended audience. - Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts. - 1 Cultural arts events, installations or performances related to planetary health that have students as an intended audience. - 1 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts. - 1 Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students)

-Score explanation

-The Brown Market Shares Program offers a weekly supply of locally and sustainably sourced produce, dairy, eggs, and meat for AMS students and members of the Brown Community.
-There is a subsidy available to medical students to make it very affordable.
-There was an opportunity for first year medical students to tour the nonprofit Farm Fresh Rhode Island to learn about sustainable agriculture in the state.
+Score explanation: The Brown Market Shares Program offers a weekly supply of locally and sustainably sourced produce, dairy, eggs, and meat for AMS students and members of the Brown Community.
+There is a subsidy available to medical students to improve affordability.